 If you would like to download and view our Case for support for The Centenary Project, please click here.

 “I’m so incredibly grateful for all the support from the school and the award and cannot thank them enough for making my final year at Rambert School much less of a financial burden and a more enjoyable experience.”

 Phoebe Higgins, 3rd Year

 Rambert School prides itself on being committed to recruiting students on talent alone regardless of their ability to pay.
-We aim to attract the most gifted dancers to our School.
-We are not a private school, we are higher education provider and therefore our funding comes from student fees and a teaching grant from the Office for Students.
-For entry in 2019, fees for UK and EU students applying for the FD/BA (Hons) Ballet and Contemporary Dance are set at £9,250 per year.
+Entry fees for UK and EU students applying for the FD/BA (Hons) Ballet and Contemporary Dance are set at £9,250 per year.
 The tuition fee is subject to further increase in subsequent years of study by an inflationary amount determined by Government.

 We aim to provide support to our talented students, particularly for those who experience financial challenges, in order to help them reach their full potential.
 The Rambert School Student Bursary Fund enables us to make this happen.